DSuveges/GenomePlotter/README.md

   --chromosome CHROMOSOME
                         Name of the Chromosome.
   --dummy               Dummy is used or not.
+  --geneFile            gzipped bed file of the genes to be added. (optional)
 ```

 To optimize annotation process there's an option to add annotation to the dummy.
 Once annotation is added, diagram is saved in a png file.